Hair in the Bible

 Elijah's ascension was witnessed by Elisha but also by fifty prophets from Bethel and Jericho, who had even predicted this twice (2:3 and 5).
 Still, when it had happened, even the prophets could not believe it and demanded that they go search for Elijah.
 It seems likely that they couldn't clearly see what was going on in the distance, and perhaps they didn't even see the chariot of fire (the same thing happened to Paul, after all — Acts 9:7).
 Their adamancy ashamed Elisha (2:17) and perhaps because of two reasons.
 First of all, it is always sad to see men of the cloth unable to believe a miracle, but secondly, the authority of Elisha came from Elijah and was only valid if Elijah was actually gone.

 Only after three days of searching the prophets reluctantly gave up, but not before asking Elisha for a demonstration of his powers (2:19).
 As Elisha finally went on his way, the children of Bethel showed up and reflected the unbelief that was rampant in the town.
-Possibly because even heavenly powers can be obstructed by unbelief (Mat 13:58, explained by texts such as Rom 1:16 and Eph 2:8), God intervened and destroyed that generation.
+Possibly because even heavenly powers can be obstructed by unbelief (Matthew 13:58, explained by texts such as Romans 1:16 and Ephesians 2:8), God intervened and destroyed that generation.
 The point was made, and Elisha became one of the most powerful men Israel had ever seen.

 The word qerah (baldness) returns as the name of Korah, who descended live into Sheol for demanding from Moses that he too could draft law.
 It's improbable that Korah's parents named him Baldie at birth.
 This name was probably pinned on him after his insurrection, which all the more argues our interpretation of the verbal element of hair.